shnigi/Docker-Headless-Testing-Demo/readme.md

 ### With scripts:

-1. docker exec -it robokontti bash -c './run_all_tests.sh HeadlessChrome'
+1. docker exec -it container_name bash -c './run_all_tests.sh HeadlessChrome'
-2. docker exec -it robokontti bash -c './run_all_tests.sh HeadlessFirefox'
+2. docker exec -it container_name bash -c './run_all_tests.sh HeadlessFirefox'

 ### With native robot command: